Organizing by neighborhood

 Step 0: Communicate the need

-• Engage the help of South Whidbey Prepares (email us).
+Engage the help of South Whidbey Prepares (contact us).

-• To help you start here are some resources:
+To help you start here are some resources to download:

 Step 1: Get to know neighbors

-• If you would like a big map of your unique neighborhood, email us and we can help.
+If you would like a big map of your unique neighborhood, contact us and we can help.
 Alternatively you can create a google map of your own.
 It’s fun way to show people who lives in their vicinity.

-• Host another party to discover/inventory resources and skills.
-We recommend you use “Map Your Neighborhood” (perhaps with the Rural variation), or modify our alternate questionnaire to fit your circumstances.
+Host another party to discover/inventory resources and skills and develop a plan for coordinated neighborhood response to an emergency.
+We recommend you use “Map Your Neighborhood” (perhaps with the Rural variation), or modify our alternate questionnaires (below) to fit your circumstances.

 Celebrate every step!
 We won’t do this if we don’t have fun ☺️